 Our Assemblies help all pupils to find out about themselves and others linking their lives to the communities in which they belong.
 The themes cover areas such as: friendships, helping others and celebrations from a range of faiths and world events.

 Pupils are encouraged to experience British Culture through our curriculum themes.
 For example Local Studies, World War 2 and Explorers.
 Schools take part in local sporting activities which helps to instil ‘fair play’ and engender a ’team spirit’.
-For example, children have the opportunity to participate in the Federation Olympics.
+For example, children have the opportunity to participate in the Olympic and Paralympic legacy event.

 Although some pupils at Mary Exton School may find it difficult to articulate their feelings and concerns; staff are attuned to changes in demeanour and well-being that may indicate anxiety.
 If they are concerned about a pupil our accepted practice links to the Child Protection Policy which entrusts a duty of care to all staff to actively protect and promote the welfare of children.